canonical/yarf/README.md

 # Yet Another Robot Framework (YARF)
-YARF is a tool build upon the [Robot Framework](https://robotframework.org/) that allows developers to build complex visual test scenario and bootstrap them locally, and then work towards automated runs in continuous integration (CI) and use of platforms/fixtures like [Example](https://github.com/canonical/Example) with minimal effort.
-This reduce turnaround times without sacrificing quality and trust in the test results.
+YARF is a tool built upon the [Robot Framework](https://robotframework.org/) that allows developers to build complex visual test scenarios and bootstrap them locally, and then work towards automated runs in continuous integration (CI) and use of platforms/fixtures like [Example](https://github.com/canonical/Example) with minimal effort.
+This reduces turnaround times without sacrificing quality and trust in the test results.